jfioasd/Flip/README.md

 ```
 1    Initial IP position.
   _  End number: Push 1.
-     IP is about to step out of bounds, so we move forward & reverse direction.
+     IP is about to step out of bounds, so we move forward 1 char & reverse direction.
      (since IP is facing the right.)
    2 Push 2.
  +   Add.
 (1 + 2)